 Borderless Access has the largest pre-profiled online panel in South Africa and across the globe.
 We are able to drill down within our panels into different industry niches for understanding their behaviour across many areas, including their finances.
 With our deeply profiled panellists and our proprietary community management and survey platform, SmartSight™, driven by advanced proprietary technology and AI-ML, we are able to identify the right set of respondents for a survey - even before it starts - and reach out to them to at their most preferred timeslot and channel for quick and better results.

-We conduct surveys for our finance clients on credit card usage, financial assets, loan investments, insurance, payment behaviour and many more related topics.
 Contact us to discuss how we can help you better understand your consumers’ financial behaviour and need for actionable insights.